learningworks/moodle-local_ws_enrolcohort/README.md

 What can this plugin do?
 -------------------------

-This plugin enables people to add a cohort enrolment instance to a course using webservices.
+This local plugin enables people to add a cohort enrolment instance to a course using webservices.

 What else can this plugin do?
 ------------------------------